profile-pic

 Automated Workload Provisioning and Lifecycle Management Operations

-Create python scripts to automate workload provisioning and lifecycle management operations using REST APIs for Azure Local workloads.
+Created python scripts to automate the provisioning of workloads and lifecycle management operations using REST API for Azure Local workloads: Virtual Machines, AKS Clusters, SQL-MI and AVD session hosts.

 Data Protection as a Service (DPaaS)